wesleysanjose/ianow/doc_search_llm/servers/readme_chat.md

 python -m doc_search_llm.servers.gr_server --model_name_or_path model_path
 ```

-After the Gradio interface has launched, you can interact with it in your web browser:
+After the Gradio interface has launched, you can interact with it in your web browser (http://<CHAT_SERVER>:7860):

 1. Upload a document file.